khebbie/Mongo-Query/README.md

 # mongo

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to query mongo and learn monger

-## Usage

-FIXME

 ## License